spotinst/help/src/docs/cloud-analyzer/getting-started/connect-your-aws-master-payer-account-existing-customer.md

-# Connect Master Payer Account: Existing Customer
+# Connect Management Account: Existing Customer

 Use the procedure on this page if you are an existing Spot customer and want to connect your AWS Cost and Usage Reports to start using Cloud Analyzer.
-If you are a new customer and are connecting to Spot for the first time, use the following procedure: [Connect your AWS Master Payer Account: First Registration](cloud-analyzer/getting-started/connect-master-payer-account-first-registration).
+If you are a new customer and are connecting to Spot for the first time, use the following procedure: [Connect your AWS Management Account: First Registration](cloud-analyzer/getting-started/connect-master-payer-account-first-registration).

 ## Prerequisites

 - Organization administration permissions in Cloud Analyzer are required to register an organization to Cloud Analyzer.
-- Getting started with Cloud Analyzer on AWS requires read-only permissions to the Cost and Usage Reports, which are located in the Master Payer account.
+- Getting started with Cloud Analyzer on AWS requires read-only permissions to the Cost and Usage Reports, which are located in the Management account.

 ## AWS Region